texfaq/texfaq.github.io/CONTRIBUTING.md

 - The Jekyll 'back-end' used by GitHub Pages is somewhat picky about unbalanced braces (`{` and `}`), even in code blocks.
-That's because it is looking for some instructions of it's own there.
+That's because it is looking for some instructions of its own there.
 To turn this off, surround the relevant parts of your source with
   ```
   <!-- {% raw %} -->